Toward Culturally Grounded Natural Language Processing: Limitations

 \section{Limitations}

 This is a synthesis paper rather than a new experimental study, so its claims depend on the coverage and quality of the underlying literature.
-Although the evidence base is broader than in the previous version and now spans more than 50 papers, it is still uneven across regions, modalities, and tasks.
+Although the evidence base spans more than 50 papers, it is still uneven across regions, modalities, and tasks.
 Many benchmarks are recent, and some target a small number of countries or languages even when their conceptual claims are broad.

 A second limitation is that the literature itself often operationalizes culture through partial proxies such as countries, prompt languages, survey instruments, or region-specific artifacts.
 We follow the literature in discussing these measures, but we do not claim that any one of them captures culture exhaustively.
 Our use of the term \emph{communicative ecologies} is intended precisely to resist over-identifying culture with any single variable.